 - Did you stick to a topic that fits the assignment?
-(Reference Step 2 as you think through topic selection.)
+(Reference Step two as you think through topic selection.)

 - Are your sources credible, reliable, and logical?
-(Look at Steps 3 and 4 for help reflecting on your research.)
+(Look at Steps three and four for help reflecting on your research.)